slimsuite/telociraptor/README.md

-gapfile=TDT     : Delimited file of `seqname start end seqlen gaplen` [$SEQINBASE.gaps.tdt] autofix=T/F     : Whether to try to fix terminal inversions based on telomere predictions [True] fixout=FILE     : Text file output for auto-fixed genome assembly map [$BASEFILE.tweak.txt] invert=LIST     : List of contigs/regions to invert (in order) [] invlimit=NUM    : Limit inversion distance to within X% (<=100) or Xbp (>100) of chromosome termini [25] trimlimit=NUM   : Limit trimming distance to within X% (<=100) or Xbp (>100) of chromosome termini [5]
+gapfile=TDT     : Delimited file of `seqname start end seqlen gaplen` [$SEQINBASE.gaps.tdt] autofix=T/F     : Whether to try to fix terminal inversions based on telomere predictions [True] fixout=FILE     : Text file output for auto-fixed genome assembly map [$BASEFILE.tweak.txt] badcontig=LIST  : List of contigs to completely remove from the assembly (prior to inversion) [] descaffold=LIST : List of contigs to remove from scaffolds but keep in assembly (prior to inversion) [] invert=LIST     : List of contigs/regions to invert (in order) [] invlimit=NUM    : Limit inversion distance to within X% (<=100) or Xbp (>100) of chromosome termini [25] trimlimit=NUM   : Limit trimming distance to within X% (<=100) or Xbp (>100) of chromosome termini [5]